 We used to buy expensive complete software suites to write and print music.
 Now, we need to install something on our Mac or PC to access many online solutions that promise a lot.
-Ease of use, simplicity to write music, the possibility to record instruments to the score, simplicity to share music and scores, ability to sell these scores, forums, and discussion groups: those are tools we could only dream about years ago.
+Ease of use, simplicity to write music, the possibility to record instruments to the score, simplicity to share music and scores, and ability to sell these scores, forums, and discussion groups: those are tools we could only dream about years ago.
 So, as music is social, music notation software becomes social as well through the internet.
-They have leveraged the power of Web 2.0 and its collaborative qualities to share music through scores and sound, between teachers and students, artists to fans, friends, orchestras, groups all around the world.
+They have leveraged the power of Web 2.0 and its collaborative qualities to share music through scores and sound, between teachers and students, artists to fans, friends, orchestras, bands all around the world.
 But do these platforms live up to their expectations?

 Here, we will discuss and analyze noteflight.com.
-We will perform a step by step guide of what the platform has to offer.
-And how helpful and easy it is for a musician’s use in his or her career, whether a beginner, an amateur or a professional.
+We will perform a step-by-step guide on what the platform has to offer.
+And how helpful and easy it is for a musician’s use in his or her career, whether a beginner, an amateur, or a professional.

 Table of content